 The aim of this Manual is to assist poultry industries to identify areas of risk common to pullet and egg production farms, and appropriate measures to minimise these risks.
 When undertaking a risk assessment it is important to consider all factors that may impact on the biosecurity of the production area.
-These factors should include location and layout of property and production area, source of water supply, disease status of the district, proximity to other production areas with avian species. presence and type of wildlife, and interface with the organisations and/ or individual clients that are being supplied.
+These factors should include location and lavout of property and production area, source of water supply, disease status of the district, proximity to other production areas with avian and other livestock species, presence and type of wildlife, and interface with the organisations and/or individual clients that are being supplied.
 These interactions include live poultry movements, service personnel, industry personnel, contractors, deliveries of feed and disposables such as egg fillers, manure, used litter and movement of eggs and egg products between establishments.
-The inclusion of all other livestock on the site should be undertaken with a risk assessment and be considered on a case by case basis after seeking advice from your veterinarian.
+The inclusion of all other livestock and pets (dogs, cats, birds) on the site should be undertaken with a risk assessment and be considered on a case by case basis after seeking advice from your veterinarian.